symfony/symfony-docs/templates.rst

 * ``{# ... #}``, used to add comments to the template (unlike HTML comments, these comments are not included in the rendered page).

-You can't run PHP code inside Twig templates, but Twig provides utilities to run some logic in the templates.
+You cannot run PHP code inside Twig templates, but Twig provides utilities to run some logic in the templates.
 For example, **filters** modify content before being rendered, like the ``upper`` filter to uppercase contents: